 The State's general fund annually pays municipalities to offset qualified general obligation bond debt service on a reimbursement basis through the School Debt Reimbursement Program (SDRP) and the Department of Transportation Reimbursement Program (DOTRP) on a subject to appropriation basis.
 The DOTRP program is the result of legislation in 2002 that authorized a specific list of transportation and infrastructure projects to participate in a reimbursement program funded by the general fund, no additional projects have been allowed to participate since.
-As of June 30, 2017, \$29.5 million of University and municipal general obligation bonds are eligible for 100% reimbursement under the DOTRP, with annual debt service of approximately \$4.5 million until 2020 and then lesser amounts through final maturity in 2031.
+As of June 30, 2018, \$26.1 million of University and municipal general obligation bonds are eligible for 100% reimbursement under the DOTRP, with annual debt service of approximately \$4.5 million until 2020 and then lesser amounts through final maturity in 2031.
 The SDRP has existed since 1970 and provides varying levels of municipal reimbursement for qualified school construction projects' debt service from the general fund.
-The program is currently in the third year of a five year moratorium on additional participation.
-In fiscal year 2017 the Governor vetoed 25% of the funding for the eligible reimbursements and that debt service was paid with municipal revenues. \$863.6 million of municipal general obligation bonds are eligible for 100% reimbursement of debt service from the general fund, resulting in projected annual debt service of approximately \$113.8 million in FY 2019 gradually diminishing to the final year's payment of \$5.4 million in 2036.
+The program is currently in the third year of a fiveyear moratorium on additional participation.
+In fiscal year 2017, the Governor vetoed 25% of the funding for the eligible reimbursements and that debt service was paid with municipal revenues. \$769.0 million of municipal general obligation bonds are eligible for 100% reimbursement of debt service from the general fund, resulting in projected annual debt service of approximately \$96.4 million in FY 2020 gradually diminishing to the final year's payment of \$400 thousand in 2037.

-On June 30, 2017 there was \$1,325.7 million of moral obligation debt of the State, \$742 million of State revenue and university debt, and \$553.34 million of State agency debt.
-The State currently has no outstanding interest rate derivatives.
+On June 30, 2018, there was \$1,289.3 million of moral obligation debt of the State, \$692.3 million of State revenue and university debt, and \$480.8 million of State agency debt.

 The State funds its two main retirement systems the Public Employee's Retirement System (PERS) and the Teachers Retirement System (TRS) as both an employer and by providing assistance payments to limit the percentage of payroll that participating employers need to pay.
-These limits were established by Senate Bill 125 in 2008 at 22% for PERS and 12.56% for TRS.
-The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$298.5 million in 2019 to over \$800 million in FY 2039 if the retirement plans earn 8% on pre-funded benefit payments in the trusts.
-The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts diminishes, for example the states total required assistance payments increase by approximately 70% if the earnings rate drops by 1%.
+The limits for employer payments were established as percentages of payroll by Senate Bill 125 in 2008 at 22% for PERS and 12.56% for TRS.
+The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$300.7 million in 2020 to over \$640 million in FY 2039 if the retirement plans earn 8% on prefunded benefit payments in the trusts.
+The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts diminishes.
+Effective January 11, 2019 the Alaska Retirement Management Board voted to change the actuarially assumed rate of investment return from 8% to 7.38% along with several other actuarial assumptions.